Multimodal Motion Conditioned Diffusion Model for Skeleton-based Video Anomaly Detection: Experiments

 \subsection{Comparison with state-of-the-art}

 \textbf{Leading OCC techniques.} We compare against \soa~OCC techniques.
 Among these, MPED-RNN \cite{morais19} combines the reconstruction and prediction errors of a two-branches-RNN to spot anomalies.
 Normal Graph \cite{luo21} uses spatial-temporal GCNs (ST-GCN) to encode skeletal sequences.
 GEPC \cite{markovitz20} encodes the input sequences with an ST-GCN, and clusters the embeddings in the latent space.
-SSMTL++ \cite{barbalau23} extends \cite{Georgescu21}.
-It replaces the convolutions with a transformer, it changes the object detection backbone, and adds a few auxiliary proxy tasks.
-COSKAD \cite{flaborea23} builds on STS-GCN to map the embeddings of normal poses into a latent hyperspherical space with contracting volume.
+Multi-timescale Prediction~\cite{Rodrigues_2020_WACV} encodes the observed input sequence and predicts future poses at different time scales through intermediate fully-connected layers.
+Both PoseCVAE~\cite{jain2021posecvae} and BiPOCO~\cite{kanu2022bipoco} exploit a Conditioned Variational-Autoencoder to learn a posterior distribution of normal actions and use encoded past and future sequences to reconstruct the future one.
+The former uses an MLP-based architecture, while the latter is GRU-based.
+STGCAE-LSTM~\cite{LI2022482} reconstructs the past pose sequence and predicts the future one by an LSTM-based autoencoder.
+SSMTL++ \cite{barbalau23} extends \cite{Georgescu21}; it replaces the convolutions with a transformer, changes the object detection backbone, and adds a few auxiliary proxy tasks.
+COSKAD \cite{flaborea23} builds on STS-GCN to map the embeddings of normal poses into a narrow region in the latent space.

-\textbf{Supervised approaches.} Table~\ref{tab:ubnormal} includes supervised and weakly-supervised methods for comparison purposes.
-These methods benefit from the training labels of abnormal motions, making their comparison with OCC approaches (\OUR\ included) unfair. \citen{Sultani} \cite{sultani18} is based on a transformer architecture.
-It works with positive/negative bags of video features, computing the ranking loss between instances and using it to score anomalies.
-TimeSFormer \cite{bertasius21} applies self-attention to temporal and spatial video patches.
-AED-SSMTL \cite{Georgescu21}, the only weakly-supervised approach, adopts an adversarial learning strategy, crafting pseudo-anomalous samples for training.